Most senior Catholic pedophile appeals Australia convictions

 The court only hears significant cases that raise questions of law that are important to the broader community or involve conflicts between different courts.

 Pell was largely convicted on the testimony of one victim.
-The second victim died of an accidental heroin overdose in 2014 when he was 31 without complaining that he had ever been abused.
+The second victim died of an accidental heroin overdose in 2014 when he was 31 years old without complaining that he had been abused.

 The surviving victim said after Pell lost his appeal in August, “I just hope that it’s all over now.”